Forty acres and a mule: Background

-The institution of slavery in the United States deprived multiple generations of the opportunity to own land.
-Legally slaves could not own anything, but in practice they did acquire capital.
-As legal slavery came to an end, many freed people fully expected to gain ownership of the land they had worked, as some abolitionists had led them to expect.

-African Americans faced severe discrimination and were maintained as a distinct "racial" group by laws requiring racial segregation and prohibiting so-called "miscegenation".
-Perceived as a job-stealing threat to society—they were a downward force on wages since they usually would work for less than whites—and even more as a dangerous influence on those who remained enslaved, free Negroes were unwelcome in most areas of the United States.
-Before the Civil War, most free blacks lived in the North, which had abolished slavery.
-In some places they acquired substantial real estate.
+African Americans faced severe discrimination and were maintained as a distinct "racial" group by laws requiring racial segregation and prohibiting miscegenation.
+Prior to the Civil War, most free African Americans lived in the North, where slavery had been abolished.
+Free African Americans were often perceived as a job-stealing threat to society because they were usually willing to work for lower wages than white people.
+Moreover, they were seen as a dangerous influence on those who remained enslaved.
+Because of this, freed slaves were unwelcome in most areas of the United States.

-In the South, vagrancy laws had allowed the states to force free Negroes into labor, and sometimes to sell them into slavery.
-Nevertheless, free Africans across the country performed a variety of occupations, and a small number owned and operated successful farms.
+In the South, vagrancy laws had allowed the states to force free African Americans into labor and sometimes to sell them into slavery.
+Nevertheless, free African Americans across the country performed a variety of occupations, including a small number who owned and operated successful farms.
 Others settled in Upper Canada (now Southern Ontario), an endpoint of the Underground Railroad, and in Nova Scotia.

-Whites did not agree on how freed people ought to be treated.
-Some maintained that the land the freedmen had farmed for no pay should be taken from their former owners and given to them.
-Others wanted them sent "somewhere else"; they opposed the "race"-mixing that allowing them to remain in the U.S. would bring about.
-Plans for a "colony" of freedmen began in 1801, when James Monroe asked President Thomas Jefferson to help create a penal colony for rebellious blacks.
-The American Colonization Society (ACS) formed in 1816 to address the issue of free African Americans through settlement (not resettlement) abroad.
-Although there was discussion of settling freedmen in some undeveloped land in the new western territories, or helping them emigrate to Canada or Mexico, the ACS decided to send them to Africa, to the closest available land (and therefore the cheapest to reach).
-By 1860, the ACS had settled thousands of African Americans in Liberia.
-But colonization was slow and expensive and of little interest to most African Americans, who had no ties with or interest in Africa, and who said they were no more African than white Americans were British.
-Mortality from tropical diseases was ghastly, and while the enslaved population was in the millions, settlers to Liberia were in the low thousands.
-As mass emancipation loomed, there was no consensus about what to do with the millions of soon-to-be-free black slaves.
+In contrast to the northern United States where free African Americans were able to acquire substantial real estate, the institution of slavery in the southern United States deprived multiple generations of African Americans of the opportunity to own land.
+Legally, slaves could not own anything.
+But in practice, they did acquire capital.
+As legal slavery came to an end, white people did not agree on how freed slaves ought to be treated.
+Some maintained that the lands the freed slaves had farmed without compensation should be confiscated from their former owners and given to them.
+Others, fearing the "race"-mixing that allowing them to remain in the U.S. would inevitably bring about, wanted them sent "somewhere else".
+Plans for a colony of freed slaves began in 1801 when James Monroe asked President Thomas Jefferson to help create a penal colony for rebellious blacks.

+The American Colonization Society (ACS) was formed in 1816 to address the issue of free African Americans through settlement (not resettlement) abroad.
+Although there was discussion of settling them in some undeveloped land in the new western territories or helping them emigrate to Canada or Mexico, the ACS decided to send them to Africa.
+They chose the closest available land, thereby minimizing transportation costs.
+However, colonization was slow and expensive and of little interest to most African Americans who had no ties with or interest in Africa.
+Some former slaves expressed that they were no more African than white Americans were British.
+Between 1822 and the American Civil War, the American Colonization Society had migrated approximately 15,000 free African Americans to Liberia.
+However, this number represented only a small fraction of the 7.5 million enslaved people who were about to be free.
+With mass emancipation looming, there was no consensus about what to do with the soon-to-be-free black slaves.
 This issue had long been known to white authorities as "The Negro Problem".